Wendi Mae Davidson

 After three and a half hours of searching, police on shore receive a signal from the lead diver.

 The dive team members had located something.
+The water is cloudy, muddy, murky.

-And so once they were able to get closer, and they were able to identify that it was in fact a body that was located in the pond.
+And so once they were able to get closer and they were able to identify that it was in fact a body that was located in the pond.

-with wire running to things like tire rims, concrete blocks.
+It was held together and held underwater with wire running to things like tire rims, concrete blocks.

-Once the items were removed from the body and the body was buoyant enough to come to the surface, we could see that it was a male, a white male.
+Once the items were removed from from the body and the body was buoyant enough to come to the surface, we could see that it was a male, a white male.

 Though investigators will not be able to confirm the body's identity until autopsy, they have little doubt they've just found Mike Severance.

-The body was clothed in a pair of boxers, which was significant because Wendy had described the last thing that she'd seen Michael wearing when she left the clinic was a pair of boxers.
+Which was significant because Wendy had described the last thing that she'd seen Michael wearing when she left the clinic clinic was a pair of boxers.

 Once out of the pond, investigators get a closer look at the body, which had been preserved by the cold water.